Brighton: Beaches

+Brighton has a 5.4 mi expanse of shingle beach, part of the unbroken 8 mi section within the city limits.
+A flat sandy foreshore is exposed at low tide.
+The seafront is home to many restaurants, sports facilities, amusement arcades, nightclubs and bars.
+At Black Rock, to the east of Brighton, a vegetated shingle wildlife habitat has been created.
+A 600m long boardwalk runs through the wildlife site.
+The Palace Pier section of the beach has been awarded blue flag status.

 The city council owns all the beaches, which are divided into named sections by groynes—the first of which were completed in 1724.
 Eastwards from the Hove boundary, the names are Boundary, Norfolk, Bedford, Metropole, Grand (referring to the four hotels with those names), Centre, King's, Old Ship, Volk's, Albion, Palace Pier, Aquarium, Athina (where the MS Athina B ran aground), Paston, Banjo, Duke's, Cliff, Crescent and Black Rock.
 Cliff Beach is a nudist beach.
 Beyond Black Rock, the cliffs (part of the Brighton to Newhaven Cliffs Site of Special Scientific Interest) rise to more than 100 ft and there are three small beaches at Ovingdean Gap, Rottingdean Gap and Saltdean Gap.
 All are connected by the Undercliff Walk, which has been affected by several cliff falls since 2000.

+Part of the beach adjoining Madeira Drive, to the east of the city centre, was redeveloped opened to the public in March 2007, with a playground, mini-golf, beach saunas and beach volleyball courts.

+On the sea wall of Madeira Drive is Madeira Terrace, a Grade 2* listed, 865-metre-long stretch of seafront arches.
+The Terrace structure has degraded, deemed unsafe, and been closed to the public since 2014.
+The Terrace is being restored, with a number of plans submitted.
+In front of the Terrace has been built a new national outdoor swimming centre, including a 50m swimming pool with an adjoining complex of shops, and bars.

 Since the demolition in 1978 of the Black Rock open-air lido at the eastern end of Brighton's seafront, the area has been developed and now features one of Europe's largest marinas.
 However, the site of the pool itself remains empty except for a skate park and graffiti wall.
-Since 2003 a series of developments have been proposed but have come to nothing, including housing, a five-star hotel with a winter garden, and an 11,000-seat sports arena.
+Since 2003 a series of developments have been proposed including housing, a five-star hotel with a winter garden, and an 11,000-seat sports arena.

-The seafront is also home to many restaurants, sports facilities, amusement arcades, nightclubs and bars.